Railway Lands

-Railway Lands is an area in Downtown Toronto, Ontario, Canada.
-Originally a large railway switching yard near the Toronto waterfront, including the CNR Spadina Roundhouse and the CPR John Roundhouse, it has since been redeveloped and today is home to mostly mixed-used development, including the CN Tower and the Rogers Centre.
+Railway Lands is an area in downtown Toronto, Ontario, Canada.
+Originally a large railway switching yard near the Toronto waterfront, including the CNR Spadina Roundhouse and the CPR John Roundhouse, it has since been redeveloped and today is home to mostly mixed-used development, including the CN Tower and Rogers Centre.
 The lands were owned and maintained by the Canadian National Railway and later transferred to the federal crown corporation Canada Lands Company.
 The area is bounded by Front Street, Yonge Street, Gardiner Expressway and Bathurst Street.
 The western portion of the Railway Lands is now part of the CityPlace neighbourhood and the eastern portion is now called South Core.